shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 When you reach out, make sure you have read the link on the slide on how to write effective emails (it's towards the end of the google slide deck I've linked above).

 ## My background
 I did not have a great undergrad research experience.
-I wanted to, but I was too inadequately equipped to go about learning how I can be exposed to a quality experience.
+I wanted to, but I was too ill-equipped to learn how I could have gained quality experience.
 I had a scholarship in my junior year to do a research internship at the CS dept. of one of the IITs in India.
-While I learned a couple of things there, I knew it wasn't a "high quality" experience.
+While I learned a couple of things there, I knew right away it wasn't a "high quality" experience.
 My undergrad thesis experience was great - I had a great advisor, I learned a ton of things, but it didn't train me to do quality research, and I was painfully aware of this limitation.

 Thereafter, I put in a great deal of effort in finding such opportunities.
 I wrote horrendous emails.
-I was not skilled enough to show what my value addition would have been to a group that potentially hired me.
-Despite that, I managed to land a great first job after my undergrad where I "made my bones" in research.
+I was not skilled enough to demonstrate what my value addition would have been to a group that potentially hired me.
+Despite that, I managed to land a great first job on graduating, where I "made my bones" in research.
 I learned to do good research at [Aspiring Minds' Research](http://research.aspiringminds.com/){:target="_blank"}, where I went on to be a senior research engineer, eventually managing a small team of researchers on a variety of interesting and innovative projects.
-Had I not landed this job, I'd likely have gone on to apply for a full time RA with professors I'd marked out as "interesting".
+Had I not landed this job, I'd likely have applied for a full time RA with professors I'd marked out as "interesting".

 Looking back, I was an absolute fool at most times of my research journey.
 I would be stuck on silly things, I would ask trivial questions, I would just not understand certain concepts, I would not see the big-picture until a long time had passed, etc. But I kept at it because I enjoyed learning these bits.
 And importantly, I had a great mentor who was patient enough to show me the ropes and indulge my inadequacies, while being encouraging.